 - We ask Him to bless and keep our families.13

-When our prayers are shaped and guided by the Psalms, we are praying according to God’s revealed will and we can be certain that He will hear us and help us in the best way and at the right time.14
+When our prayers are shaped and guided by the Psalms, we are praying according to God’s revealed will and we can be certain that He will hear us and help us in His best way and at His right time.14

 The Psalms Are Full of Praises (to Christ our King)

 Thinking about the Lord biblically and asking for His assistance leads us to exalt and extol Him, to honor and pay homage to Him.
 God blesses us every day and throughout each day, so He deserves our thanks and adoration.
-Worshiping the Lord is good for us because it decentralizes self and recognizes that Christ is the Center of the universe and that every square inch of it belongs to Him, not to human beings.
+Worshiping the Lord is good for us because it decentralizes self and recognizes that Christ is the Center of His universe.
+Every square inch of His creation still belongs to God, not to human beings.
 The Lord is holy and enthroned on the praises of His people.15 God lives in a high and holy place, but He also lives among His believers who are contrite and lowly in spirit, and He comes near us to revive us.16 What a Savior!

-A big reason we appreciate the Lord is because He is in a class all by Himself.
-He has infinite perfections, infinite greatness, and infinite worth.
+We appreciate the Lord because He is in a class all by Himself with boundless perfections, boundless greatness, and boundless worth.
 God’s glory is His infinite, eternal, and unchangeable beauty, wisdom, power, holiness, justice, goodness, love, compassion, and truthfulness.
 We adore and admire God for the way He is and for all the ways He acts.
-Here are just a few samples of reasons to celebrate Him:
+Here are some reasons to celebrate Him:

-- Surely your goodness and love will follow me all the days of my life, and I will dwell in the house of the Lord forever.17
+- Surely your goodness and love will follow me all the days of my life, and I will dwell in the Lord’s forever.17

 - Because your loving kindness is better than life, my lips will glorify you.18